Setting Up Fallback Tile Routing in Production

 }

-HAProxy leverages the backup keyword and option redispatch to enforce deterministic failover.
-The http-check directive ensures that routing decisions are based on application-layer tile responses rather than socket availability.
+HAProxy uses the backup keyword and option redispatch for deterministic failover.
+The http-check directive bases routing on application-layer tile health, not socket availability:

 frontend ft_tiles